-4.16 Child criminal exploitation - County Lines
+4.16 Child Criminal Exploitation - County Lines

 A geographically widespread form of harm that is a typical feature of county lines criminal activity is the criminal exploitation of children and young people.
 This is usually through engaging them into gangs and using them to carry money or drugs from urban areas to suburban and rural areas, market and seaside towns.
-Staff should be aware of the signs of criminal exploitation such as children missing education.
-More information can be found in KCSIE (2018).
+All staff should be aware of indictators which may signal that children are at risk from, or are involved with, serious violent crime.
+These can include increased absence from school; a change in friendships or relationships with older individuals or groups; a significant decline in performance; signs of self-harm or a significant change in wellbeing; or signs of assault or unexplained injuries.
+Unexplained gifts or new possessions could also indictate that children have been approcahed by, or are involved with, individuals associated with criminal networks or gangs.
+More information can be found in KCSIE (2019), in the Home Office's 'Preventing youth violence and gang involvement' and its 'Criminal exploitation of children and vulnerable adults:county lines guidance'.